Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 ## How to setup the Dev Env
 npm install -g yarn (if it's not installed yet)

-You could setup the develop environment by:
+Then you could setup the develop environment by:
 ```
 cd AutoLispExt
 npm install --global gulp-cli